sar9928/stoney-reading-list/README.md

 # stoney-reading-list
-This app is for learning about using GraphQL
+This app is for learning about GraphQL